-Kernels are very useful for specific types of density estimation, usually for those types that are difficult to estimate without use of a kernel.
-For example, circular data can be modeled with the von Mises distribution—a circular analogue of the normal distribution.
-A von Mises density kernel has two attractive properties: it is symmetric, and decreases with increasing distance from the kernel’s central point (Pewsky et al. 2013).
-Other common types of kernel functions include:
+Kernels are also very useful if you’re dealing with specific density estimations.
+In some cases, densities might be nearly impossible to calculate without kernels.
+For example, some types of circular data can best be modeled with a von Mises density kernel, which has two important properties: the kernel is symmetric, and it decreases the further away from the kernel’s central point (Pewsky et al. 2013).
+Other common types include:

 Hart, J. et al. Kernel Testing as an Alternative to χ2 Analysis for